hunter-empire/dhe.estate/src/content/site/welcome.md

 - Your base location (XYZ) and if you're interested in moving to the Capital Hunter Town.
 - (Optional) Your preferred gender pronoun.
+- (Optional) Your first language and timezone.

 Consider sharing information about DHE adversaries that you may know ;)

+## Ensuring things will be OK

+Tell us a bit about your relationship with other players.
+In the past we often get into problems with some of our previous members having conflicting relationships inside Vampire groups we intended to adversary. *Note: It's okay to be friends with Vampires outside roleplay, though we would like to know rolepay relationships to prevent conflicts-of-interest.*

+Why do you want to become a DHE member?
+What are your motives?

 ### Example